kj-ninja/memory-game/README.md

 ## How to play

-Just clone or download my project and load index.html in your browser.
+Just clone or download my project and load **index.html** in your browser.

 ## Dependencies

-I built the Memory Game with HTML, styled by CSS and manipulated the DOM by JavaScript.
+I built the Memory Game with _HTML_, styled by _CSS_ and manipulated the DOM by _JavaScript_.

 * created a deck of cards that shuffles when game is refreshed or restart
 * created a moves, time and star rating counters